Jonathan Moffett: Michael Jackson's solo career

-Michael Jackson: 30th anniversary celebration

-Moffett drummed for The Michael Jackson: 30th Anniversary Celebration which took place on September 7 and 10, 2001.
-The concerts aired as a two-hour television special on CBS, honoring Michael Jackson's thirtieth year as a solo artist.
-The television special included footages from both shows.
+Moffett drummed for the Michael Jackson: 30th Anniversary Celebration shows, which took place on September 7 and 10, 2001.
+The concerts aired as a two-hour television special on CBS, honoring Jackson's thirtieth year as a solo artist.
+The television special included footage from both shows.
 Moffett drummed with the rest of the band on the balcony right above the performers.
-Some of the guests and performers included Marlon Brando, Elizabeth Taylor, Macaulay Culkin, Slash, Liza Minnelli, Destiny's Child, Britney Spears, Gloria Estefan, Ray Charles, Chris Tucker, Usher, and more.
+Some of the guests and performers included Marlon Brando, Elizabeth Taylor, Macaulay Culkin, Slash, Liza Minnelli, Destiny's Child, Britney Spears, Gloria Estefan, Ray Charles, Chris Tucker, Usher and more.

-Michael Jackson and Diana Ross collaboration

 Jackson asked Moffett to collaborate on a song he wrote for Diana Ross titled "Muscles".
-Moffett played both drums and percussions on the track.
+Moffett played both drums and percussion on the track.
 The song was named after Jackson's pet snake and released in 1982.
 It was an instant hit and reached #10 on the Billboard Hot 100.